 Luke Johnson is the Chairman of private equity house Risk Capital Partners LLP.
 He is Chairman and part-owner of Patisserie Holdings, Bread Ltd (the firm behind the Gail’s Artisan Bakery chain.)
-He is also Chairman and majority owner of Neilson Active Holidays and serves on the board of a sporting goods company Zoggs, Brompton Bicycles and Gaucho Restaurants.
+He is also Chairman and majority owner of Neilson Active Holidays and serves on the board of sporting goods company Zoggs, Brompton Bicycles and Gaucho Restaurants.
 He is the largest shareholder and a director of Elegant Hotels Group plc, the largest hotel business in Barbados and most recently became the majority shareholder in Xstrahl, a medical devices specialist.

-He is Chairman of The Brighton Pier Group PLC (Eclectic Bars PLC) and serves as a Director of media company Ten Alps PLC and stockbroker Arden Partners PLC.
-He is Chairman/Part-owner of Feng Sushi, a London-based chain of Japanese restaurants specialising in home delivery, casual-dining chain 3Sixty Restaurants (comprising Ego Restaurants and Rocket Restaurants) and contract catering firm Genuine Dining.
-He is also Chairman and part owner of pub group The Draft House, Chairman and co-owner of London bar chain Grand Union, Laine Pub Co, Majestic Bingo and Small Batch Coffee and part owner of Laine’s Pub Co.
+He is Chairman of The Brighton Pier Group PLC and stockbroker Arden Partners PLC.
+He is Chairman/Part-owner of casual-dining chain 3Sixty Restaurants, which owns Ego Restaurants and contract catering firm Genuine Dining.
+He is also Chairman and part owner of pub group The Draft House, Chairman and co-owner of Majestic Bingo, Small Batch Coffee and part owner of Laine’s Pub Co.

-He is also Chairman of Fast Track, the UK’s leading networking events and research firm focusing on Britain’s top-performing private companies.
-He is also chairman and co-owner of Assembly Festival, the biggest venue operator at the Edinburgh fringe festival, as well as a director of two theatre production partnerships, Playful Productions and Fiery Dragons and a director of AKA, a marketing agency to the live entertainment industry.
+He is Chairman of Fast Track, the UK’s leading networking events and research firm focusing on Britain’s top-performing private companies.
+He is also chairman and co-owner of Assembly Festival, the biggest venue operator at the Edinburgh fringe festival, as well as a director of two theatre production partnerships, Playful Productions and Fiery Dragons.

 Luke was Chairman of Channel 4 Television Corporation from January 2004 to January 2010.
 In that time he appointed a new CEO, restructured the board and saw the organisation enjoy record ratings, revenues and surplus.
 He also served as Chairman of the trustees of the £150m Channel 4 staff pension plan.